agorapulse/grails-facebook-sdk/README.md

-Facebook Grails SDK Plugin
+Facebook SDK Grails Plugin
 ================================

 # Introduction

 The [Facebook Platform](http://developers.facebook.com/) is a set of APIs that make your application more social.
 Read more about [integrating Facebook with your web site](http://developers.facebook.com/docs/guides/web) on the Facebook developer site.

-This project contains the open source **Facebook Grails SDK Plugin** that allows you to integrate the [Facebook Platform](http://developers.facebook.com/) on a website/app powered by [Grails](http://grails.org).
+This project contains the open source **Facebook SDK Grails Plugin** that allows you to integrate the [Facebook Platform](http://developers.facebook.com/) on a website/app powered by [Grails](http://grails.org).

-This plugin is a port to [Grails 2.0](http://grails.org) of the official [Facebook PHP SDK V3.1.1](http://github.com/facebook/facebook-php-sdk).
+This plugin is a port of the official [Facebook PHP SDK V3.1.1](http://github.com/facebook/facebook-php-sdk) to [Grails 2.0](http://grails.org).

 It supports the latest *OAuth2.0 authentication* (required since October 1st 2011).

-**Facebook Grails SDK Plugin** provides :
+**Facebook SDK Grails Plugin** provides :

 * **FacebookAppService** - A service to build [apps on Facebook.com](http://developers.facebook.com/docs/guides/canvas/) and [websites with the Facebook Platform](http://developers.facebook.com/docs/guides/web).
 * **FacebookJSTagLib** - A collection of tags to easily integrate [Facebook JS SDK](http://developers.facebook.com/docs/reference/javascript/) in your GSPs.